 If you have a job or children or caring responsibilities, it can be difficult to get to a face-to-face appointment and a telephone advice line may be better.
 All the following options are charities.
 They are confidential and you will find the advisers sympathetic and non-judgmental:

 - National Debtline 0808 808 4000.
 They can advise which debt solution is most suitable for you and refer you for DMPs or IVAs and set up a Debt Relief Order.
 Their website has lots of useful fact-sheets and template letters if you want to run your own DMP.
 They provide clear and simple advice on any queries relating to debt-related court procedures, including CCJs.

 - StepChange (used to be known as CCCS) 0800 138 1111.
 They are best known for operating Debt Management Plans that are free for the clients.
 They can also set up DROs, IVAs and generally give good advice about which way forward will work for you.

-- The Debt Counsellors is a new charity 0300 456 2726.
+- The Debt Counsellors 0300 456 2726.
 They can provide a full range of debt solutions but they specialise in clients who have little money and need DROs, bankruptcy or low monthly payment DMPs.

 On-line debt help can let you investigate your situation and make the right decision: